TheRealOne78/therealone78.ddns.net/software.md

     <img src="/resources/img/software/OAWP_logo_row_v2.svg" class="sw-img">
   </div>
   <div class="sw-text">
-  OAWP is my main focus nowadays.
+  OAWP is the primary software I'm working lately.
 It's an Animated Wallpaper Player designed to work with compositors and be highly configurable.
   OAWP is based on AlecsFerra's animated_wallpaper.c github gist.
 The original source code isn't very intuitive, lacks configurability and needs a recompilation everytime the user wants to change the animeted wallpaper and it's a very tedious process to change the wallpaper, the user having to edit every single line containing a frame.

  OAWP on the other hand solves these problems, the user having to compile and install OAWP once and configure the wallpaper in a more intuitive config file located either in `~/.config/oawp/oawp.conf` or at a specified location, at user's choice.
 With this, the user also get's far more choice on how to use OAWP, like: